-While previously practicing at Shefsky & Froelich, Ltd. in Chicago, Ms. Fegan served in several local government appointments, including positions as special assistant corporation counsel to the city of Chicago, the Chicago Park District and the Public Building Commission of Chicago.
+Additionally, as an associate at Shefsky & Froelich in Chicago, Beth served in several local government appointments, including positions as special assistant corporation counsel to the City of Chicago, the Chicago Park District and the Public Building Commission of Chicago.
 She also served on special master teams in federal and state court.